For 30 years my law practice has focused exclusively in the areas of family and divorce law and divorce mediation. My legal services include:

 taking those first steps...

-3. Consider all the different ways you can divorce in Connecticut – most people think the way to divorce is each person hires a lawyer and the lawyers work it out.
-But there are many other options such as divorce mediation and the collaborative process where you can maintain control over the process and costs and participate fully in the negotiations and settlement or self-representation with the advice and guidance of a legal coach to assist you through the process without the high costs of hiring a lawyer for full representation.
-The cost of divorce is often why people stay in unhappy relationships and unable to move ahead.
-But cost should never be the reason not to move forward toward a happier life.
+3. Consider all the different ways you can divorce in Connecticut other than each person hiring a lawyer.
+There are many options such as divorce mediation and the collaborative process where you can maintain control over the process and costs and participate fully in the negotiations and settlement.
+Consider self-representation with the advice and guidance of a legal coach to assist you through the process without the high costs of hiring a lawyer for full representation.
 There are ways to keep costs down and still have a successful outcome.
-Take ownership of your divorce so you can look back and know you did the best you could for yourself and your family.

-There are amicable and affordable options such as divorce mediation, collaborative law, self-representation, legal coaching, and limited scope representation (also known as Unbundled Legal Services) which reduce both cost and conflict associated with traditional litigation.
+What are more amicable and affordable options to divorce?
+Look into divorce mediation, collaborative law, self-representation, legal coaching, and limited scope representation (also known as Unbundled Legal Services) which reduce both cost and conflict associated with traditional litigation.

-Courts implemented a new “Non-Adversarial Divorce” process as well as removed the 90 day waiting period, and lawyers can now file Limited Appearances so you can have representation for just the parts of your case that require legal expertise or court involvement.
+Can a lawyer help me with just a part of my case?
+Lawyers can now file Limited Appearances so you can have representation for just the parts of your case that require legal expertise or court involvement.